parclick/api-doc/README.md

 This method returns a list of car parks close to a location and based on the parameters used.
 In case you select one the **id** let get the parking details using the **get parking** endpoint.
 This method is secured via JWT token.
+To import all parkings for caching the group must be set to **export** without parameters except the page and limit for paginations.

 ### _Header:_
 Authorization: Bearer {JWT_TOKEN}